Global Fiber Reinforced Plastics (FRP) Market Insights, Overview, Analysis and Forecast 2020-2026

 Fiber reinforced plastic (FRP), also known as fiber reinforced polymer, is in fact a composite material constituting a polymer matrix blended with certain reinforcing materials, such as fibers.
 The fibers are generally glass, carbon, aramid and so on.

-This report contains market size and forecasts of Fiber Reinforced Plastics (FRP) in Vietnam, including the following market information:
+This report contains market size and forecasts of Fiber Reinforced Plastics (FRP) in Thailand, including the following market information:

-Top Five Competitors in Vietnam Fiber Reinforced Plastics (FRP) Market 2019 (%)
+Top Five Competitors in Thailand Fiber Reinforced Plastics (FRP) Market 2019 (%)

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Fiber Reinforced Plastics (FRP) manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Fiber Reinforced Plastics (FRP) production and consumption in Vietnam
+This report also analyses and evaluates the COVID-19 impact on Fiber Reinforced Plastics (FRP) production and consumption in Thailand

 Total Market by Segment: